kennethassogba/Demeter/README.md

 Demeter<sup>1</sup> is a modern and open source deterministic neutron transport code for reactor simulations.
 The code is designed to perform 3D fixe source and eigenvalue calculations by solving the multi-group neutron transport equation.

-Numerically, the physics part is coded in C++ with Python as a user interface for easy and fast utilisations.
-Cmake is used to build configurations.
+The physics is coded in C++ with Python as user interface for easy and fast usage.

 <sub>1.
 DEterMinistic nEutron Transport solvER</sub>